martinsumner/kv_index_tictactree/docs/SEGMENT_FILTERED_SST.md

 It is important to read performance that SST files that don't contain the key can provide a negative response in an efficient manner, so that the level can be skipped through without delay.
 In order to achieve this, some form of [bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) is generally used.

-Within the [leveled LSM tree](https://github.com/martinsumner/leveled/tree/master/src), there has been attempt to align these filters with the hashing to a position in a Merkle tree - to allow for the same index to be used to both accelerate fetch misses, but also to skip blocks within an SST when scanning an LSM tree in key order to find a subset of keys associated with particular leaves within a Merkle Tree that represents the data in the store.
+Within the [leveled LSM tree](https://github.com/martinsumner/leveled/tree/master/src), there has been attempt to align these filters with the hashing to a position in a (Tictac) Merkle tree - to allow for the same index to be used to both accelerate fetch misses, but also to skip blocks within an SST when scanning an LSM tree in key order to find a subset of keys associated with particular leaves within a Merkle Tree that represents the data in the store.

 There are two methods which have been investigated for implement this capability: